Hector-commits/hector-commits.github.io/_posts/202403/2024-05-17-Publish-Angular-App-Azure.md

 # First Step is to create your Web App in Azure portal

-You will need to create a Azure resource Web App to host your application:
+You will need to create a Azure resource Web App to host your application, you will need to create the Web App in the specific OS that you've used to develop your application:

 ![Sign in to Azure](/images/202403/CreateNewWebApp.png)